Skip to main content

 Exceptionally so.
 Over half the terrain is green and blue runs, and there are six dedicated snow gardens with magic carpets, mini slalom courses, and adventure trails.
 The Tschuggen area in Arosa and Heidbüel/Scalottas in Lenzerheide are particularly gentle—perfect for wobbly first-timers building confidence.

 Here's the headline: kids up to age 17 get free group ski lessons when you stay at least two nights in a participating Arosa hotel or apartment.
 Yes, seventeen—not a typo.
-It's a genuinely rare perk that can save families hundreds of francs over a week.
+It's a rare perk that can save families hundreds of francs over a week.

 Yes.
 The Sunnastrahl nursery in Innerarosa takes kids from 18 months.
 Half-day runs about 65-100 CHF, full day is 130 CHF including meals and snacks.
 It's open Monday through Friday during ski season—book ahead during peak weeks.